IvanNapo/IvanNapo.github.io/_pages/books.md

 author_profile: true
 ---

-Below are some of the books that have significantly shaped my economic thinking or are part of my interests.
+Below are some of the books that have significantly shaped my economic thinking or fed my curiosity in other areas.
 Feel free to suggest!

 <ul>
   <li>